RicardoAzuul/code-institute-ms4-fullstack/README.md

 ---

 #### Skeleton Plane
 The navigation bar will be added to the top of every page and will always remain visible.
-It contains a home link on the left side, a search bar for searching in the store in the middle, an icon containing the account options - register and login, and if you're logged in a link to your profile, and if you're a superuser, a link to add a product.
+It contains a home link on the left side, a search bar for searching in the store in the middle, an icon containing the workout options, an icon containing the account options - register and login, and if you're logged in a link to your profile, and if you're a superuser, a link to add a product.

 There is also a cart icon, which updates when you add items to your cart and which links to the cart page, from where you can do checkouts.

 There are links to all pages on this navbar, though some links are only visible if the user has logged in.
 On the left will be the logo, which when clicked upon will take the visitor back to the home page.

-The home page has a hero image, a call to action to register, a button to take you to the shop and some testimonials and features of subscriptions.
+The home page has a hero image, a call to action to register, a button to take you to the shop and features of subscriptions.

 The shopping page has cards for the products.
 You can choose different categories of products, sort by price and category and rating and click on a product to get more information and add it to your cart.